ray-project/ray/doc/source/serve/advanced.rst

 Here's an example script.
 For it to work, first create a conda environment named ``ray-tf1`` with Ray Serve and Tensorflow 1 installed, and another named ``ray-tf2`` with Ray Serve and Tensorflow 2.
+The Ray and python versions must be the same in both environments.
 To specify an environment for a backend to use, simply pass the environment name in to :mod:`client.create_backend <ray.serve.api.Client.create_backend>` as shown below.
 Be sure to run the script in an activated conda environment